Investing in Brokered Certificates of Deposit

 FDIC protection

-CDs are insured by the Federal Deposit Insurance Corporation up to a predetermined limit, based on account category.
+CDs are insured by the Federal Deposit Insurance Corporation (FDIC) up to a predetermined limit, based on account category.
 More details are available on fdic.gov.

 Flexibility in length of investment